 You know it all circles around.
 I have made numerous compromises for this chronic pain, many career changes and not continuing my academic studies for my PhD.
 You always get to that point where you are forced to alter your life because of your health… until you become a hermit.
 And it is always difficult, but in the end, you put up with it because the change is beneficial, as in less suffering.
 I really thought I would not have to do that again, because I landed a job that is desk work, no shift work, and while interesting doesn’t require the full capacity of my intellect on a daily basis, so typos and completely unreadable handwriting aside, I can still do my job effectively with a mild to a moderate migraine.

-Certainly I had less troubles coping when I had abortives.
-It was all down hill without the abortives.
-If becomes exceedingly hard to cope when you cannot get rid of the pain or the aura symptoms.
+Certainly, I had fewer troubles coping when I had abortives.
+It was all downhill without the abortives.
+It becomes exceedingly hard to cope when you cannot get rid of the pain or the aura symptoms.
 It rapidly goes from problematic to impossible, no matter how hard your doctors scramble to find something to help out and no matter how accommodating your employer is.
 In the end, no one is happy, least of all me, because I am in a situation I cannot fix and cannot tolerate.

 1) I cannot stop a migraine from happening, nor abort one when I do.
 I am basically guaranteed three migraines a work week, but maybe more, and obviously I cannot predict when.
 Okay, lately it has been more.